SoftwareAG/c8y-docs/src/documents/guides/concepts/applications.html.md

 ## Applications and subscriptions

-Applications are registered in Cumulocity either as "own" applications or "market" applications.
+Applications are registered in Cumulocity either as "own applications" or "Applications owned by management tenant".

-"Own" applications are only available to users of a particular tenant and are registered by the tenant's administrator.
+"Own applications" are only available to users of a particular tenant and are registered by the tenant's administrator.
 Own applications are used, for example, during application development when you do not yet want to make a particular application version available for a wide audience.
 They are also used for functionality that is proprietary for an enterprise, for example, interactions with in-house IT systems.

-"Market" applications are available to all tenants of Cumulocity.
+"Applications owned by management tenant" are available to all tenants of Cumulocity.
 Subscribing a tenant to a market application makes the application available to the tenant.
 To certify an application as market application, please [contact us](mailto:info@cumulocity.com).

 Applications are identified by a so-called *application key*, which is included into requests that an application makes.
 The application key enables Cumulocity to associate a request with a particular application and to distinguish the request from other requests coming from devices.

-An application can be any combination of
+An application can be any combination of:

 * A complete, standalone user interface application, regardless if based on the Cumulocity UI framework (see below) or any other web components of your choice.
 * A set of user interface plugins.